wetzlingerm/paperwriting/README.md

 # paperwriting
-Guidelines for scientific paper writing
+Guidelines for scientific paper writing in computer science